Narayan Sarovar & Koteshwar Mahadev Temple.

 Before starting from Pune, we had checked on this place on the internet.
 The Wikipedia article provided the valuable information that it is an ancient Shiva Temple.
 There is a tendency to call most temples ‘ancient’.
 It is high time we define the term ‘ancient’.
 The more damaging information provided is ‘ Koteshwar Shiva is said to be Bhairava of Hinglaj Mata residing at Hinglaj.
 The virtuous devotees are therefore recommended to visit Koteshwar after they have visited Hinglaj Mata’.
 This looks quite simple until you learn that Hinglaj Mata currently resides 250 kms north-west of Karachi in Balochistan.
 As this place is beyond my means to visit, I decide to become a non-virtuous devotee.
 As an atheist I am entitled to this non-compliance anyways.

-The seashore near the lake is an important fishing harbour.
+The seashore near the lake is an important fishing harbor.
 The boats however are laid off for the Monsoons.
 They will back to the sea on 17th the full moon night.

 The place between the two temples have a specimen of a more modern architecture- a Lighthouse.
 This lighthouse happens to be the western-most and northern-most on India’s coast.
 Presently under the guard of Border Security Force and one cannot possibly go up to see the view from the top.
 We were shooed away.